sib-swiss/biodiversity-bioinformatics/docs/course_material/day3/4_group_function.md

   <img src="../../../assets/images/day3/session2/panther_form1.jpg" align="center"/>
 </figure>

 Then, another page will appear with a summary of what you just selected and asking for details on the statistical tests.
-Make sure the Fischer's exact test and the False Discovery Rate options are selected and launch the analysis.
+Make sure the Fisher's exact test and the False Discovery Rate options are selected and launch the analysis.

 <figure>
   <img src="../../../assets/images/day3/session2/panther_form2.jpg" align="center"/>